ymyke/cardio/DOMAIN.md

   - Not all cards are derived from blueprints, e.g., when two cards get merged in a location.
 - Card [1] <-> [1-n] FightCard. -- During a fight and for all cards in the human's deck.
 - Blueprints must never be modified, they are immutable.
-Blueprints should only modified outside the game by developers of the game.
+Blueprints should only get modified outside the game by developers of the game.
 - Cards can be modified, e.g., in locations such as the upgrade locations.
 Modifications on cards are permanent.
 - FightCards are modified during a fight, e.g., when they take damage.
 Those